 Molly’s Suds Packaging & Sustainability

 As a company, we realize that plastic packaging is a concern.
-We made a conscious effort to package some of our newer products in reusable glass containers (Sink SCRUB and Linen Spray).
+We've made a conscious effort to package some of our newer products in sustainable materials such as compostable paper tubes (Sink SCRUB) and pouches made from post-consumer recycled plastics (Dishwasher Detergent Pods and Laundry Pods).
 However, with many of our laundry products, the use of glass and other eco-friendly packaging gets complicated because of our active ingredients.
-The packaging has to protect our ingredients from moisture and the packaging cannot react or deteriorate from our ingredients.
-Our plastic pouches we source use recycled plastic and non-toxic inks.
-Our current pouch is a #7 plastic that can be recycled in some areas and through TerraCycle Drop Off locations.
+The packaging has to protect our ingredients from moisture and cannot react or deteriorate from our ingredients, limiting the available formats and materials.

 Glass Packaging Options